The Divide Principle

 }

-The variable Public can now be used from both main.c and sum.c.
+With this, the variable Public will be accessible from both main.c and sum.c.

 The following program is an example of it in action.